Predator (franchise): Background

 The clicking sound of the creature was provided by Peter Cullen.
 Despite his resolution not to voice any more monsters following injuries to his throat sustained during the ADR of King Kong, his agent convinced him to audition.
 The clicking sound was inspired by a mixture of the visual of the creature and his recollection of a dying horseshoe crab.

-R/Greenberg Associates created the film's optical effects, including the creature's ability to become invisible, its thermal vision point-of-view, its glowing blood, and the electric spark effects.
-The invisibility effect was achieved by having someone in a bright red suit (because it was the farthest opposite of the green of the jungle and the blue of the sky) the size of the creature.
+R/Greenberg Associates created the film's optical effects, including the creature's ability to become invisible, its thermal vision point of view, its glowing blood, and the electric spark effects.
+The invisibility effect was achieved by having someone in a bright red suit (because it was the furthest opposite of the green of the jungle and the blue of the sky) the size of the creature.
 The take was then repeated without the actors using a 30% wider lens on the camera.
-When the two takes were combined optically, a vague outline of the alien could be seen with the background scenery bending around its shape.
+When the two takes were combined optically, an outline of the alien could be seen with the background scenery bending around its shape.
 For the thermal vision, infrared film could not be used because it did not register in the range of body temperature wavelengths.
 The glowing blood was achieved by green liquid from chem-lite sticks used by campers.
 The electrical sparks were rotoscoped animation using white paper pin registered on portable light tables to black-and-white prints of the film frames.
 The drawings were composited by the optical crew for the finished effects.

 In an interview on Predator Special Edition, actor Carl Weathers said many of the actors would secretly wake up as early as 3 a.m. to work out before the day's shooting, in order to look "pumped" during the scene.
 Weathers also stated that he would act as if his physique was naturally given to him, and would work out only after all the other actors were nowhere to be seen.
-It was reported that actor Sonny Landham was so unstable on the set that a bodyguard was hired; not to protect Landham, but to protect the other cast members from him.
+It was reported that actor Sonny Landham was so unstable on the set that a bodyguard was hired to protect other people from him.